Simple Post-Training Robustness Using Test Time Augmentations and Random Forest: Method

-We split the official test set into two: \textit{test} and \textit{test-val} (see Section~\ref{sec:exp_setup} - Random forest training).
-Let $TV$ be the size of \textit{test-val}.
-The KATANA method employs the aforementioned DNN logits of \textit{test-val} to train a random forest classifier.
-We generate $N$ TTAs for the normal (unperturbed) images in \textit{test-val} and additional $N$ TTAs for adversarial images of \textit{test-val} on a specific attack, we denote them by $\{x_t[k, i]\}$, $\{x'_t[k, i]\}_{k\in[0, TV-1], i\in[0, N-1]}$, respectively.
+We split the official test set into two: \textit{test} and \textit{test-val} (see \cref{sec:exp_setup} - Random forest training).
+Let $TV$ be the \textit{test} size.
+The augmented random forest (ARF) employs the aforementioned DNN logits of \textit{test} to train a random forest classifier.
+We generate $N$ TTAs for the normal (unperturbed) images in \textit{test} and additional $10N$ TTAs for adversarial images of \textit{test} generated using ten generic (non-adapted) adversarial attacks we utilized (see \cref{sec:exp_setup} - Adversarial attacks), we denote them by $\{x_t[k, i]\}$, $\{x'_t[k, i]\}_{k\in[0, TV-1], i\in[0, 10N-1]}$, respectively.

-The above TTAs are fed to the DNN and their logits output for the normal and adversarial images are denoted as $\{l[k, i, c]\}$, $\{l'[k, i, c]\}_{k\in[0, TV-1], i\in[0, N-1]}^{c\in[0, \text{\#classes}-1]}$, respectively, or $\{l[k]\}$ and $\{l'[k]\}$ in short for clarity.
+The above TTAs are fed to the DNN and their logits output for the normal and adversarial images are denoted as $\{l[k, i, c]\}$, $\{l'[k, i, c]\}_{k\in[0, TV-1], i\in[0, 10N-1]}^{c\in[0, \text{\#classes}-1]}$, respectively, or $\{l[k]\}$ and $\{l'[k]\}$ in short for clarity.
 We then fit the random forest classifier using the pairs $\{l[k], y[k]\}\bigcup\{l'[k], y[k]\}$ where $y[k]$ is the true label of the image $x[k]$, i.e., it learns to infer correct labels both from regular and adversarial logits.

 The random forest training procedure needs to be carried out only once.
 For every new (unseen) image we generate TTAs, obtain their logits $l[i, c]$ (as in Section~\ref{sec:tta_classifier}) and feed them to the random forest classifier to predict the class label.